mcserversoft/documentation/docs/intro.md

 * Port forward capable modem/router (for online multiplayer)

 :::caution Windows 7/8 users
 While MCSS will work on Windows 8 and below, those versions are not officially supported.
-We advise you upgrade to W10 and later for the best experience.
+We advise you upgrade to W10 or later for the best experience.
 :::

 ## Pre-requisites for older versions  {#-pre-requisites-older-versions}